-The Academy Giving Manager oversees the financial wellness of our two primary areas of fundraising: The Community Investment Campaign and the Tax Credit Campaign.
+The Academy Giving Manager is Taylor McArther.
+She oversees the financial wellness of our two primary areas of fundraising: The Community Investment Campaign and the Tax Credit Campaign.

 The Exceptional Student Services Team oversees programs for all students with IEPs and are responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.